 2. A Study On Nature And Human Emotions

-Scientists Ryan Lumber, Miles Richardson, and David Sheffield published this research paper in 2017 and focused on the affective components of associating with nature.
-The authors suggested that being close to nature evokes positive emotions.
+Scientists Ryan Lumber, Miles Richardson, and David Sheffield published a research paper in 2017 focused on the affective components of associating with nature.
+The authors suggested that being close to nature evokes positive emotions (Lumber et al., 2017).

 Outdoor activities such as hiking, gardening, or birdwatching, enhance the nature-human connection and acts as a catalyst to happiness.
 The study used the Nature Relatedness Scale and recorded responses on a basic Likert Scale.